 Nevada’s largest national park is filled with fabulous natural treasures, from spectacular alpine lakes to limestone caverns and even a small glacier, yet it has an unusually low number of annual visitors.
 Visitors to the park in spring or fall can conceivably hike for hours on backcountry trails without seeing another soul.

 For the outdoorsman looking to get away from it all, Great Basin National Park is the place to be.
-The park is known for its beautiful high mountain terrain, which is dotted here and there with cascading mountain streams, mountain lakes and bristlecone pine trees over 3,000 years old.
+The park is known for its beautiful high mountain terrain, which is dotted here and there with cascading mountain streams, mountain lakes and bristlecone pine trees over 4,000 years old.
 Access to these and other features at Great Basin can be had from the visitors center located a short distance from the town of Baker.
-A scenic drive over paved road will take motorists to the 10,000-foot mark on the 13,063-foot peak of Mt.
+A scenic drive over paved road will take motorists to the 10,000-foot mark on the spectacular 13,063-foot peak of Mt.
 Wheeler.
 Tours of the amazing Lehman Caves offer glimpses at stalagmites, stalactites and rare cave formations such as helictites, calcite features that curve in such an astounding way that they seem to defy gravity.

 Extended hours in the summer.
 Closed Thanksgiving Day, Christmas Day, and New Year's Day.

 -From the east or west: From U.S. Highway 6 & 50, turn south on Nevada State Highway 487 and travel 5 miles to Baker, NV.
-In Baker turn west on Highway 488 and travel five miles to the park.
-From the south (Utah): Travel north on Utah State Highway 21 through Milford, UT and Garrison, UT, which will become Nevada State Highway 487 as you cross the border.
+In Baker turn west on Highway 488 and travel five miles to the park. --From the south (Utah): Travel north on Utah State Highway 21 through Milford, UT and Garrison, UT, which will become Nevada State Highway 487 as you cross the border.
 Turn west on Highway 488 in Baker and travel five miles to the park.
-From the south (Nevada): Travel north on U.S. Highway 93 (Great Basin Highway).
-At the junction of U.S. Highway 6 & 50 drive east to Nevada State Highway 487 and turn south.
-Travel five miles to Baker, NV.
-In Baker turn west on Highway 488 and travel 5 miles to the park.

-The park has more than 60 miles of hiking trails in the South Snake Range.
-Prime hiking season is June through September.
+Great Basin National Park has more than 60 miles of hiking trails in the South Snake Range.
+Prime hiking season is June through September, and fall foliage is autumn months is out of this world.
 Elevation: 6,200' to 13,063'.
-Hikes include:

-Climbing: The area in and around Great Basin National Park sees a limited amount of technical rock climbing, due to the hazardous, crumbly nature of the rock and the remoteness of the sites.
-Climbers are encouraged to register at the park visitor center prior to climbing in the park.
-Rescue resources are limited and may be hours away.
-Parties should be capable of self-rescue.
-Chiseling, chipping, gluing, breaking away rock or otherwise altering rock is prohibited.
-This includes placing bolts or other fixed protection.
+The area in and around Great Basin National Park sees a limited amount of technical rock climbing, due to the hazardous, crumbly nature of the rock and the remoteness of the sites.
+Climbers are encouraged to register at the park visitor center prior to climbing in the park, as rescue resources are limited and may be hours away.
+Because of its remoteness, climbing parties should be capable of self-rescue.
+Chiseling, chipping, gluing, breaking away rock or otherwise altering rock is prohibited, which includes placing bolts or other fixed protection.
 Clean-aid, top-roping or traditional lead climbing are permitted.
 Some climbing is available at Windy Peak, which sits about 2 miles west of the park’s boundaries.
 All routes in the Wheeler Peak area are objectively hazardous with deadly rockfall at all times of the year.